MicrosoftDocs/learn/learn-pr/azure/aks-workshop/includes/05-deploy-ratings-api.md

 ## Create a Kubernetes service file for the ratings API service

-Our next step is to simplify the network configuration for our application workloads.
-We'll use a Kubernetes service to group our pods and provide network connectivity.
+Our next step is to simplify the network configuration for your application workloads.
+You'll use a Kubernetes service to group your pods and provide network connectivity.

 1. Create a file called `ratings-api-service.yaml` by using the integrated editor.